 LER values were not significantly dependent on any of the tested predictor variables.
 Nevertheless, the variability of the permaculture LER values was high.
 Permaculture is a very context specific design tool, thus every permaculture system is different.
 A high variance among permaculture sites was also found for increases in soil quality, carbon storage and biodiversity compared to predominant agriculture in Central Europe (Reiff et al. 2024b)(Reiff et al., 2024).
 We assume that variance in permaculture LER’s is a result of a combination of different factors such as the degree of complexity, the management intensity, the age of the system as well as the experience of the farmers.
+We did not find any dependence on the age of the permaculture sites, but our farms were also very young with a maximum age of 10 years.
+We suspect that this may still be a factor in older farms and in combination.
 The degree of complexity varied among permaculture sites and could be determined by the level of spatial and temporal integration of different land use elements.
 This can range from the mixed cultivation of vegetables to agroforestry and the integration of different types of livestock.
 A recent experiment showed, that LER’s of mixed culture of seven annual crops varied between 1.18 and 5.67 depending on cropping design (Deb 2021).
-Also, the level of management intensity differed between permaculture sites, from more extensive systems with a stronger focus on nature conservation and input efficiency to more intensive systems with a higher input of labour and resources.
+Also, the level of management intensity differed between permaculture sites investigated in this study, from more extensive systems with a stronger focus on nature conservation and input efficiency to more intensive systems with a higher input of labour and resources.
 Ultimately, the effectiveness of a permaculture system may hinge on the farmer's experience and competence in handling such a multifaceted system.
 Hence our results suggest, that well planned and managed permaculture systems are able to be as productive as prevalent industrial and especially organic agriculture.
 Still, on average permaculture seems to be able to reduce the yield gap of organic agriculture while still working according to its guidelines.
 A global meta-analysis revealed that, mean organic agriculture yields were 25% lower compared to those of conventional agriculture (Seufert et al. 2012).
 At the same time, permaculture seems to strongly improve environmental conditions of the agroecosystem in terms of soil quality, carbon storage and biodiversity (Reiff et al. 2024b)(Reiff et al., 2024).

 Table 3: Crop yield of permaculture sites.
-Land-Equivalent-Ratio of eleven permaculture sites in Germany and neighbouring countries as compared to total (LER total) and organic (LER organic) German agriculture.
+Land-Equivalent-Ratio of eleven permaculture sites in Germany and neighbouring countries as compared to overall (LER total) and only organic (LER organic) German agriculture.
 Yield includes crop yield of vegetables, tree crops and soft fruit.
 The proportions of vegetable groups, soft fruit, tree fruit and tree nut in the total yield of the permaculture site are given as percentage values.